 Our client helps world travelers confidently locate, access and pay for quality healthcare all around the world.
 They contracted with Scriptis for mobile app localization.
-The iOS and Android app allows travelers to translate useful health-related phrases and terms between 14 languages: Arabic, Chinese (Mandarin and Cantonese), English, French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Turkish.
+The iOS and Android app allows travelers to translate useful health-related phrases and terms between English and 13 languages: Arabic, Chinese (Mandarin and Cantonese), French, German, Hebrew, Italian, Japanese, Korean, Portuguese, Russian, Spanish, and Turkish.

 Our client required a language partner who could handle a complex data structure of over 10,000 terms and phrases.
 After translation of the words and phrases, the project required voice recordings and, for some languages, transliteration to aid pronunciation.
 Transliteration renders a foreign word phonetically to aid pronunciation.
 An accelerated timeframe increased the complexity of the project.